 Satisfaction Theory

-During the middle ages, Anselm (an Italian Benedictine monk and Archbishop of Canterbury from 1093 to 1109) suggested the Satisfaction Theory of atonement.
+During the Middle Ages, Anselm, an Italian Benedictine monk and Archbishop of Canterbury from 1093 to 1109, introduced the Satisfaction Theory of atonement.
 The theory is based on the feudal system of Anselm’s time.
-“In feudal society, an offender was required to make recompense, or satisfaction, to the one offended according to that person’s status.
+According to the Britannica encyclopedia, “In feudal society, an offender was required to make recompense, or satisfaction, to the one offended according to that person’s status.
 Thus, a crime against a king would require more satisfaction than a crime against a baron or a serf.”
-A crime (sin) against the eternal God requires the ultimate satisfaction of eternal death.
-But Jesus satisfied that requirement on the cross.
+A crime (sin) against the eternal God calls for the ultimate satisfaction of eternal death.
+However, Jesus fulfilled that requirement on the cross.

-The satisfaction theory, a central tenet of Roman Catholic theology, virtually ignores Jesus’ actual substitution for sinners: his death on their behalf.
+The satisfaction theory, a core part of Roman Catholic theology, largely overlooks Jesus’ actual substitution for sinners: his death on their behalf.

 Moral Influence Theory

-Another medieval theory was introduced by French philosopher and theologian Peter Abelard as a reaction against Anselm’s satisfaction theory.
-Abelard rejected the notion of God as offended, harsh, and judgmental and focused instead on God’s love.
-According to Abelard, “Jesus died as the demonstration of God’s love,” a demonstration that can change the hearts and minds of sinners, turning back to God.
+Another medieval theory was put forward by the French philosopher and theologian Peter Abelard in response to Anselm’s satisfaction theory.
+Abelard rejected the idea of God as offended, harsh, and judgmental, and instead emphasised God’s love.
+According to Abelard, “Jesus died as the demonstration of God’s love,” a demonstration that can change the hearts and minds of sinners, turning them back to God.

 I agree with Abelard that the most crucial reason Jesus died was to demonstrate God’s extravagant love.
 But I don’t think that’s the only reason for the cross.